 When forming a limited company, it is essential to ensure that you are forming a genuine limited company as there are lots of marketing operations in place that claim to be able to reduce your tax bill considerably.
 Remember, if it sounds too good to be true then it probably is.

 However tempting these schemes may seem to remember that if you are working in the UK then you should be paying tax in the UK.
-For more information about these procedures and the potential risks involved please click here.
+For more information about these procedures and the potential risks involved please visit our article on offshore schemes.

 To ensure that you are making the most of the benefits available to you it is a good idea to appoint an accountant to look after your accounts.